rionda/cv/README.md

-# Curriculum Vitae of Matteo Riondato, Ph.D
+# Curriculum Vitae of Matteo Riondato, Ph.D.

+This CV follows the guidelines from Chapter 24 of "The Professor Is In" by Karen Kelsy, Ph.D., Three Rivers Press, 2015.